sophiaponte/prefect-legacy/docs/core/community.md

 **Rule 7: Don't advertise material unrelated to Prefect**

-Our community is in the channel to learn more about Prefect.
+Our community is in the channel to learn more about prefectlegacy.
 Showing us Prefect-related stuff that you're working on is highly encouraged.
 Advertising products and events unrelated to Prefect will be removed.